20steps/google-api-php-client/README.md

 Google APIs Client Library for PHP
 =====================================

 This is version 0.6.2 of the Google Api.

-**I do have interest in maintaining this repository.**
+If you want to use the lastes version of this lib checkout [this repo](https://github.com/google/google-api-php-client).

 If you want a symfony2 bundle for this lib, check out my other repo: https://github.com/HappyR/GoogleApiBundle